xcat2/xcat-core/docs/source/advanced/sysclone/sysclone.rst

 Prepare the xCAT Management Node for Support Sysclone
 `````````````````````````````````````````````````````

-How to configure xCAT management node please refer to section :ref:`Install Guides <install_guides>`
+How to configure xCAT management node please refer to section :ref:`install_guides`

 For support Sysclone, we need to install some extra rpms on management node and the golden client.